johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 ---
-title: An American Walking in Britain Part 4
-subtitle: Navigation and Finding Your Way
+title: Part 4 Navigation and Finding Your Way
-slug: "am-walker-4"
-excerpt: 'Tips on how to find your way using guide books, maps, and your phone.'
+author: John Goldin
+date: '2021-09-21'
 categories:
   - British Walking
+subtitle: Don't Lose Your Way
+slug: am-walker-4
+excerpt: Tips on how to find your way using guide books, maps, and your phone.
 layout: single-series
 publishDate: '2021-07-28'
-show_author_byline: false
+show_author_byline: no
-show_post_date: false
+show_post_date: no
-show_post_thumbnail: true
+show_post_thumbnail: yes
 weight: 36
-draft: false
+draft: no
 ---

-*Note: this entry is still very much a work in progress.*

-## There are Lots of Aids to Navigation
+## Finding Your Way

 For the official long-distance routes on the coast, navigation is easy.
 Just keep the ocean to your left